JaewonJeung/notes/load balancer.md

     - This means that we need more than 1 LB nodes.
 Increases complexities

 ## Answers
+0. In front of what do you need LBs?
+How do you represent this in interviews?
+In front of every service that processes same requests with multiple machines.
+This can be redundant in interviews.
+Either you omit LB from the design and just mention that the service is horizontally scaled, or put LB right after API Gateway

 1. What is a load balancer and why is it essential in modern distributed systems?
 A load balancer distributes incoming network traffic across multiple backend servers.
 This distribution helps ensure that no single server becomes a bottleneck, enhancing system reliability, performance, and scalability.